appsmithorg/appsmith-docs/website/docs/reference/widgets/video.md

 <dd>

 Allows you to set the video source to be played.
+Supports the following URL components:

+* Protocol
+* Auth
+* Hostname or IP
+* Port
+* Path/params

 *Example*:
 ```js